 Employees are automatically enrolled in this plan.
 Retirement annuities are determined by a formula that considers an employee’s age, the average of the highest five annual salaries over his/her state career and the total years of creditable service.
 In this plan, the state assumes the investment risks and manages the retirement fund.

 Employees are vested (have rights to retirement benefits) after five years of service.
 TRS also provides death and disability benefits to participants.
-Employees contribute 7.7 percent and the state contributes 7.5 percent into the retirement fund each paycheck.
+Effective September 1, 2021, employees contribute 8.00 percent and the state contributes 7.75 percent into the retirement fund each paycheck.
 Employee contributions are tax-sheltered and deposits earn 2 percent interest.